xeophin/intl-presentation/slides.md

 ???

+- We only changed one property, but the format adapted other parts as well
 - This is all very nice, but it only solves part of the problems we had above.
+- We still have the plural rules
 ---

 ## FormatMessage